Data protection in the European Consumer Centres Network

 • to facilitate the assessment of a request

-• to attempt resolving complaints or disputes, whether directly with the trader complained about, or through an ADR entity
+• to attempt resolving complaints or disputes, whether directly with the trader complained about, or through an Alternative Dispute Resolution entity or “ADR” entity (this is an impartial organisation that tries to resolve consumer disputes)

 • to enable consumers to follow up the status of their requests

-• to provide anonymised statistics, including on suspected infringements
+• to create aggregated statistics, including on suspected infringements.

-• Consumers in the European Union, Norway and Iceland who approach ECCs for information and assistance (Consumers);
+• Consumers in the European Union, Norway, Iceland and other countries who approach ECCs for information and assistance (Consumers);

 • Contact persons for the traders in the European Union, Norway and Iceland involved in consumer complaints or disputes (Trader representatives);